(Effective May 23, 2017)

 ARTICLE III - PURPOSE

-Section 3.1 Purpose: The purpose is to advance the field of nursing informatics through communication, education, research and professional activities.
+Section 3.1 Purpose: To advance nursing informatics through education, research, and practice in all roles and settings.
 The Corporation is organized to operate as a professional organization within the meaning of Section 501(c) (6) of the Internal Revenue Code of 1986, as amended.

 ARTICLE IV - MEMBERS

-Section 4.1 Classes of Members : The Corporation shall have three (3) classes of members: Regular, Corporate and Honorary.
+Section 4.1 Classes of Members: The Corporation shall have four (4) classes of members: Regular, Corporate, Honorary, and Lifetime.
 The designation of the classes and the qualifications and rights of the members of the classes shall be as follows:

 - Regular Members - Anyone interested in the advancement of Nursing Informatics Practice and the automation of health care information systems.
 Regular members may vote and hold an elected office.

-- Corporate/Organization Members - Any company or organization interested in the advancement of Nursing Informatics Practice and the automation of health care information systems.
+- Corporate/Education Members - Any company or organization interested in the advancement of Nursing Informatics Practice and the automation of health care information systems.

 Section 4.2 Establishment of Membership: Membership in the Corporation shall become effective when a completed formal application has been accepted by the Corporation and the designated dues payment has been received.
 The Membership Policy outlines the membership process.